+Particular notes on executing scripts: Running batch files (.cmd and .bat), VB scripts (.vbs) or PowerShell scripts (.ps1), will only require the script file to be specified.
+Personal Backup will automatically start the associated application.
+If the full path is not specified, the script file must be located in the same directory as the backup tasks.
 To activate the execution of an external program, first of all check the associated box at the left.
 Clicking the button will open a dialog to select a program, a script or a batch file and insert its path into the command line.
-By clicking the button one of the following placeholders can be inserted
+By clicking the button one of the following placeholders can be inserted into the command line:

-External programs · · · Execute before backup: %sysdir%\cmd.exe /c %taskdir%\Vor.cmd %taskname% %dest% ۵ Wait until program terminates Do not wait more than 5 s Ignore timeout Prompt to run as administrator Show console output if available Cancel backup if errorlevel equal to or greater than 1 ?
-Execute after backup: %taskdir%Wach.cmd %status% %dest% into the command line: Wait until program terminates O Do not wait more than S s Ignore timeout ? %taskname%: filename of the running backup task %dest%: destination directory from the task.
-If the path contains a volume name this will be translated into the current drive letter.
-Prompt to run as administrator Show console output if available Do not run this program if Sockup was canceled by user no files had to be backed up %zipname%: name of the zip file (only available if selected as the Encrypt command lines in saved task cel destination).
+External programs X

+Execute before backup:

+%sysdir%\cmd.exe /c %taskdir%\Vor.cmd %taskname% %dest%

+Wait until program terminates

+○ Do not wait more than 5 s Ignore timeout

+Prompt to run as administrator

+Show console output if available

+Cancel backup if errorlevel equal to or greater than 1

+☑ Execute after backup:

+%taskdir%\Nach.cmd %status% %dest%

+Wait until program terminates

+○ Do not wait more than 5 s Ignore timeout

+Prompt to run as administrator

+Show console output if available

+Do not run this program if

+☑ backup was canceled by user ☐ backup had errors

+no files had to be backed up

+☐ Encrypt command lines in saved task ✓ OK X Cancel